 Join the RioT

-Explore the itinerary, then start planning your metro-meets-mountain urban experience.
+Explore the itinerary that will have you watching one of Utah’s two professional soccer teams, then start planning your metro-meets-mountain urban experience.

 A soccer game at Rio Tinto Stadium (known as the RioT) in Sandy is the perfect anchor for a trip to Salt Lake City — where big-city amenities easily pair with accessible outdoor recreation.